greyblake/nutype/README.md

 The code above derives the following traits for `Username`: `Debug`, `Clone`, `PartialEq`, `Eq`, `PartialOrd`, `Ord`, `FromStr`, `AsRef`, `Hash`.
 `*` is just a syntax sugar for "derive whatever makes sense to derive by default", which is very subjective and opinionated.
-It's rather an experimental feature that was born from the fact that `#[nutype]` has to mess with `#[derive]` anyway, because users are not supposed to be able to derive traits like `DerefMut` or `BorrowMut`.
+It's rather an experimental feature that was born from the fact that `#[nutype]` has to mess with `#[derive]` anyway because users are not supposed to be able to derive traits like `DerefMut` or `BorrowMut`.
-That would allow to mutate the inner (protected) value which undermines the entire idea of nutype.
+That would allow mutating the inner (protected) value which undermines the entire idea of nutype.

 ## Inner types

-Available sanitizers, validators and derivable traits are determined by the inner type, which falls into the following categories:
+Available sanitizers, validators, and derivable traits are determined by the inner type, which falls into the following categories:
 * String
 * Integer (`u8`, `u16`,`u32`, `u64`, `u128`, `i8`, `i16`, `i32`, `i64`, `i128`, `usize`, `isize`)
 * Float (`f32`, `f64`)